 Managing apps on your Mac can sometimes feel like a chore, especially when you have to manually update, install, or remove them.

+Enter MAS (Mac App Store command line interface), a powerful tool that simplifies these tasks and more.
 In this blog post I explore how MAS can make your life easier and why you should consider adding it to your toolkit.

 What is MAS?